 Some of the older provisions in relation to oyster bed licences and legislation remain in force.
 Some of the older legislation applies to new aquaculture licences as well as other licences deemed to be aquaculture licences.

-An Oyster bed licences could not be granted in a place where the Minister is of the opinion that the public exercise and enjoyed bona fide a substantial profit to fish for oysters or within the limits of any oyster bed, the property of a private person or in the limits of several fishery, without the consent of the owner.
+An Oyster bed licence could not be granted in a place where the Minister is of the opinion that the public exercise and enjoys bona fide a substantial profit to fish for oysters or within the limits of any oyster bed, the property of a private person or in the limits of several fishery, without the consent of the owner.

 It is an offence to injure licensed oyster beds.
 A range of actions which may interfere with the bed are the subject of offences under the Fisheries Act.
 There are separate offences in relation to interference with older oyster bed licences.

 There is provision for local byelaws in relation to older oyster beds.
-These include in particular prohibitions on oysters below
+These include, in particular, the prohibitions below.

 Licences in respect of oyster fishing engines are issued annually.
 A separate licence is to be issued for each separate oyster fishing engine.